22 Sep Wiki SRS – modern way of keeping system’s documentation by eVolpe

 User Experience when using the Wiki SRS

 The system requirements together with the information on their implementation status are being sent to Wiki SRS partially automatically.
-The technology used at eVolpe allows to complete part of the information without the active participation of developers and analysts.
+The technology used at eVolpe allows completing part of the information without the active participation of developers and analysts.
 Our team created appropriate scripts that automate the generation of project documentation.
 This means that the SRS can be updated quickly and effortless.

 Only descriptions of usability, advanced validation or tasks performed by each mechanism require additional clarification and manual input.